 - 5. AC timings are for linear signal transitions.
 See System Derating for other signal transitions. - 6.
+All voltages referenced to VSS. - 7.
 These parameters guarantee device behavior, but they are not necessarily tested on each device.
-They may be guaranteed by device design or tester correlation. - 7.
-All voltages referenced to VSS. - 8.
+They may be guaranteed by device design or tester correlation. - 8.
 Tests for AC timing, IDD, and electrical (AC and DC) characteristics, may be conducted at nominal reference/supply voltage levels, but the related specifications and device operation are guaranteed for the full voltage range specified.

-7.3 Specific Notes for dedicated AC parameters
+Specific Notes for dedicated AC parameters

 - 1. User can choose which active power down exit timing to use via MRS(bit 12). tXARD is expected to be used for fast active power down exit timing. tXARDS is expected to be used for slow active power down exit timing where a lower power value is defined by each vendor data sheet. - 2.
 AL = Additive Latency - 3.
 This is a minimum requirement.
 Minimum read to precharge timing is AL + BL/2 providing the tRTP and tRAS(min) have been satisfied. - 4.
-A minimum of two clocks (2 tCK) is required irrespective of operating frequency - 5.
-Timings are guaranteed with command/address input slew rate of 1.0 V/ns.
+A minimum of two clocks (2 \ tCK or 2 \ nCK) is required irrespective of operating frequency - 5.
+Timings are specified with command/address input slew rate of 1.0 V/ns.
 See System Derating for other slew rate values. - 6.
-Timings are guaranteed with data, mask, and (DQS in singled ended mode) input slew rate of 1.0 V/ns.
+Timings are guaranteed with DQs, DM, and DQS's(DQS/RDQS in singled ended mode) input slew rate of 1.0 V/ns.
 See System Derating for other slew rate values. - 7.
-Timings are guaranteed with CK/CK differential slew rate of 2.0 V/ns.
+Timings are specified with CK/CK differential slew rate of 2.0 V/ns.
 Timings are guaranteed for DQS signals with a differential slew rate of 2.0 V/ns in differential strobe mode and a slew rate of 1V/ns in single ended mode.
-See System Derating for other slew rate values. - 8. tDS and tDH (data setup and hold) derating p-
+See System Derating for other slew rate values.

+8. tDS and tDH derating